Autism spectrum, dyslexia and developmental disorders are complex, and there is no ‘one size fits all’ solution as in all health problems.

 Children with Down syndrome can have their proper development of vision effected.

 A person with Down syndrome aka trisomy 21 is afflicted by this most common of chromosome disorders and cause of intellectual disability.It is a genetic condition in which cells instead of containing 46 chromosomes have an extra chromosome 21.
+Humans normally have 46 chromosomes in each cell, divided into 23 pairs.

 There is an increased incidence of refractive errors,strabismus,keratoconus,cataracts,glaucoma,blepharitis,nasolacrimal duct obstruction and nystagmus in people with down syndrome.